mauryahdx/SpaceTourism/README.md

 a lot in making this project from scratch.

 ## How to run Project
-Install Live Server Extension on VSCode and go to directory "/SpaceTourism/template/index.html and run the live server by clicking on its icon"
+Install Live Server Extension on VSCode and go to directory "/SpaceTourism/template/index.html" and run the live server by clicking on its icon